wakinget/dluxshera-sandbox/docs/dev/dLuxShera_Working_Plan.md

 - Frozen mapping `{key → value}` registered as JAX pytree; supports `.replace`, iteration, and `.validate` against a `ParamSpec`.
 - Validation is strict by default (rejects derived keys); override/debug mode opt-in via `allow_derived=True`.
 Helpers `strip_derived`, `refresh_derived`, and `check_consistency` keep derived values fresh or flag stale overrides.
 - Canonical forward-store flow is primitives-only defaults → explicit primitive overrides → `refresh_derived(...)` to populate plate scale / log flux and other deriveds; derived keys are omitted from `from_spec_defaults` by design.
+- Single-store inference workflow: build an inference subspec from the forward spec and call `validate_inference_base_store(forward_store, subspec)` to fail fast on missing/shape/dtype issues before packing θ vectors.
+Inference specs/subspecs act as views + ordering + validation; they do not require seeding a dedicated store.
 - Shallow serialization helpers exist (`from_dict`, `from_spec_defaults`, `as_dict`); YAML/JSON IO still planned in the profiles/IO workstream.
 - Shera configs mirror this immutability: they are frozen dataclasses for structural hashing/caching safety and should be tweaked via the new `BaseConfig.replace(**kwargs)` helper (e.g., `SHERA_TESTBED_CONFIG.replace(oversample=4)`).